sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 ---
-title: Device Guard hardware reuirements
+title: Device Guard hardware requirements
 description: Provides guidance on what an OEM should do to enable Device Guard
 MSHAttr:
 - 'PreferredSiteName:MSDN'